dgwozdz/HN_SO_analysis/README.md

 ### 3.13 Perl

-The cumulative number of questions on <span style="color:blue">SO</span> seems to resemble the cumulative number of points on <span style="color:green">HN</span>…
+The cumulative number of questions on <span style="color:blue">SO</span> seems to resemble the cumulative number of points on <span style="color:green">HN</span>â€¦

 ![](readme_graphics/plots/20180602_perl_SO_cnt_sum_cum_HN_all_score_sum_cum_double.png)

-…and the cumulative number of topics on <span style="color:green">Hacker News</span> related to Perl.
+â€¦and the cumulative number of topics on <span style="color:green">Hacker News</span> related to Perl.

 ![](readme_graphics/plots/20180602_perl_SO_cnt_sum_cum_HN_all_cnt_sum_cum_double.png)